SteveJustin1963/DATING-MATIC-64-c-1983/README.md

 "Why did Bender use a software dating service? ....
 Because he was sick of being hit on all the time and he wanted a `discrete binary` relationship that was `discreet` at finding love."

-Certainly!
-I'll create a simple dating app using MINT code that can run on the TEC-1 computer and display answers on a serial terminal.
-This app will ask a series of questions to two users, compare their answers, and calculate a compatibility score.
-Here's the MINT code for the dating app:
+### app using MINT

-### logic
+- app will ask a series of questions to two users, compare their answers, and calculate a compatibility score
 - prompts the user to enter two names by reading in paper to a tape reader,
 - and then asks ten questions to determine compatibility.
 -